WWE Rumors: Nikki Bella Making WWE Return At ‘WWE Survivor Series?’

 WWE Survivor Series is less than a week away, but the WWE Universe is still wondering if the powers that be have some more changes up their sleeve.
 Almost every match on the card has undergone some changes over the last few weeks of WWE television.
 After last night’s edition of SmackDown Live, Charlotte became the new SmackDown Women’s Champion after beating Natalya, which leaves a spot open for this Sunday.

 Many people are hopeful that Paige will take the final spot on Team SmackDown.
 There have been rumors about her moving to SmackDown Live when she does return.
 That very well could happen this Sunday, but Paige is not the only name being rumored.
-It’s being speculated that Nikki Bella could be making her return at WWE Survivor Series to become the final member of Team SmackDown instead of Paige or Natalya.
+It’s being speculated that Nikki Bella could make her return at WWE Survivor Series to become the final member of Team SmackDown instead of Paige or Natalya.

 Nikki Bella hasn’t been featured on WWE programming since WrestleMania 33 because of neck issues and commitments to other projects like Dancing With the Stars.
 It was being rumored that Nikki could replace Daniel Bryan as the General Manager of SmackDown Live.
 The idea was also featured on Total Divas, so it seems the former WWE Divas Champion has been trying to find a way back on WWE television recently.